MyKinsta has a number of useful notification-related options to help make managing your WordPress sites easier.

 When site monitoring is enabled, we’ll send you an email alert if one of the errors below are detected on your WordPress site.

-- Site Downtime – We utilize Sentry, an industry standard tool, for downtime monitoring on our infrastructure.
-If we detect downtime on your site, we’ll send you an email notification to let you know.
+- Site Errors – We utilize a custom-built tool for monitoring our infrastructure.
+If we detect errors or issues on your site, we’ll send you an email notification to let you know.

 - DNS Errors – A correct DNS configuration is of critical importance for your WordPress site.
 If we detect that your site’s DNS isn’t pointed correctly to Kinsta, we’ll send you a notification right away.